kartoza/docker-geoserver/README.md

 The image ships with CORS support.
 If you however need to modify the web.xml you can mount `web.xml` to `/settings/` directory.

-## Clustering using JMS Plugin
+## Clustering GeoServer

+### JMS Clustering

-GeoServer supports clustering using JMS cluster plugin or using the ActiveMQ-broker.
+GeoServer supports clustering using JMS cluster plugin .

 You can read more about how to set up clustering in [kartoza clustering](https://github.com/kartoza/docker-geoserver/blob/master/clustering/README.md)

+### ActiveMQ-broker

+You can use the `docker-compose-external.yml` in the clustering folder.

 ## Running the Image